with Lee Valley Regional Park

 This award is the national standard presented to organisations who maintain quality volunteer management and procedure regimes.

-Lee Valley Regional Park Authority have held this accreditation for nine years and we're currently in the process of reassessment.
+Lee Valley Regional Park Authority have held this accreditation for fifteen years and our most recent renewal was in 2021 and will be valid until 2024.

 More information on this award can be found on the Investing in Volunteers website.